 Unless there are extenuating circumstances, Seattle Divorce Services often recommends keeping child exchanges to a minimum.
-For example, if your children have two weeks off from school, parent A might have the kids from the day school ends until Christmas morning and parent B might have the children from Christmas morning until school is back in session.
-Then, parents can do the opposite the next year.
+For example, if your children have two weeks off from school, Parent A might have the kids from the day school ends until Christmas morning and Parent B might have the children from Christmas morning until school is back in session.
+Then parents can switch schedules the following year.
 This strategy may not always give exactly equal time between both parents but will typically even out over the years.

 While some children may be too young to have much of a say in their holiday plans, older children often have activities and commitments over the holiday break.
 In this case, it can be a good idea to include the children in a discussion about holiday plans.
 However, it is crucial to not put the final decision on your kid’s shoulders, and rather ask for their input and have the parents make final decisions.
 This can avoid children feeling put in the middle.

 Tip 6: Welcome new partners and spouses with care